ImVictorM/Shopping-Cart/README.md

 ## Overview 🌟

-Tech Cart is an elegant e-commerce application built using angularjs v1.8.
+Tech Cart is an elegant e-commerce application built using Angularjs v1.8.
 It allows users to explore tech products, manage their shopping cart, and place simulated orders.
 The application prioritizes a smooth user experience and is optimized for both desktop and mobile devices.<br/>
 The applications follows a feature-based architecture.
 This structure was inspired by best practices outlined in [This guide](https://medium.com/@marketing_26756/angular-best-practices-tips-for-project-structure-and-organization-490ca7950829).

 ## Services used 🌐